vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-20-ML_Kaggle_Part1.md

         self.variables = [Variable(df[col],col,
                                     label=self.label) for col in tqdm(df.columns)]
 ```
-From now on, we refer the reader to the python script ```fraud_pre_proc``` for all the user-defined classes (and methods) which help for data cleaning and preprocessing.
+From now on, we refer the reader to the python script ```fraud_pre_proc.py``` for all the user-defined classes (and methods) which help for data cleaning and preprocessing.

 ```python
 from fraud_pre_proc import *